DCotterill/DCotterill.github.io/_posts/2017-06-28-common-sense-financial-advice.md

 Unfortunatly, the video at the top of the article actually seems to offer sensible, albeit
 - Spend less than you earn

+Impact of large changes

-- Investing and compound interest
+- Invest wisely and compound interest

+Diversification
+Don't time the market
+Index funds
+Tax strategies
+Exponential growth

 - Setting goals that are easier than you think

+Achieving financial independence, against the norm - blogs

 -